The Far Side of the World: Historical references

-In the Author's Note, O'Brian says that the USS Norfolk is a reference to the historical expedition of the USS Essex.
+In the Author's Note, O'Brian says that USS Norfolk is a reference to the historical expedition of USS Essex.
 Essex sailed in South Atlantic waters and along the coast of Brazil until January 1813 when Captain David Porter undertook commerce raiding against British whaling fisheries in the Pacific.
 Although her voyage was hampered from a shortage of provisions and heavy gales while rounding Cape Horn, she anchored safely at Valparaíso, Chile, on 14 March, having seized schooners Elizabeth and Nereyda along the way.
 The next five months brought Essex 13 prizes.

 Porter sailed into the harbour of Valparaíso to avoid a British force of a frigate and a brig-sloop waiting for him outside of the harbour.
 On 28 March 1814, Porter sailed out of the harbour, but upon sighting British forces began to retreat back into the harbour.
 He was easily defeated by the opposing captain, James Hillyar.
 In his final report, David Porter claimed that the British had violated neutrality, conducted themselves dishonorably and inhumanely, and plundered his personal property after the engagement.
 He stated that the loss of Essex was simply due to a series of misfortunes and blamed Paul Hamilton for his all short range carronade armament.
 He wrote to Secretary Jones "I hope, Sir, that our conduct may prove satisfactory to our country."
 Porter finally claimed that the United States had the right to reclaim Essex from the British.
 The only viable parts of Porter's report was that Essex was only armed with short-range carronades and that he had lost his top-mast.
 The British had not violated neutrality, conducted themselves dishonorably, nor plundered his personal belongings.
 There were no further misfortunes aboard Essex.
 In fact, the entire engagement was caused by Porter's attempt to achieve personal glory by defeating the British rather than following his orders not to engage them.
 Porter could have very well not returned to Valparaíso where he would be blockaded, as he knew Phoebe and Cherub would arrive.
 The United States by no means had any right to reclaim Essex given the circumstances of the battle.

 In contrast, Hillyar praised Porter for good conduct and claimed he only surrendered when all his options were expended.
 Hillyar found Essex with provisions for a six-month cruise.
 He moved all the ships to Valparaíso and transferred the prisoners to a Spanish prison hulk.
 On 2 April 1814, Hillyar repaired shot holes below Pheobe's waterline.
 On 13 April Tagus and Nereus arrived.
 On 26 April the prisoners were moved to Essex Junior and ferried them away.
 Hillyar would help reconcile the Peruvian and Chilean governments which the British gave more attention to as the War of the Sixth Coalition had ended and Napoleon was exiled.